michaelmsonne/michaelmsonne/README.md

 A little bit about me:

-- Security Specialist @ Region Hovedstaden in Denmark
+- Secure Infrastructure @ TrueSec in Denmark
-- Helped customers all over the world to accelerate their digital transformation leveraging Microsoft Azure/Cloud services
+- Helped customers to accelerate their digital transformation leveraging Microsoft Azure/Cloud services and other IT related stuff
-- 6+ years as an IT pro
+- 6+ years in IT

 ## 🔐 Security